It’s an age-old question for ecommerce store owners.

 Luckily for you, there are a few options when it comes to estimating shipping costs for your ecommerce store.
 We’ll run you through three popular options for estimating shipping.

-Option One: Offer flat rate shipping
+Option One: Offer flat rate shipping costs

 What is flat rate shipping?